Exclusive Interview: Paul Johnson – Director of the Institute for Fiscal Studies

-“I'm worried, actually, about the about the possibility that there'll be a lot more working from home in the future for several reasons.
-One is the impact on certain parts of the economy, for example those businesses serving people working in offices.
+“I'm worried, actually, about the possibility that there'll be a lot more working from home in the future for several reasons.
+One is the impact on certain parts of the economy, for example, those businesses serving people working in offices.

 “One of the risks is that it significantly accelerates the move to outsourcing jobs from the U.K. to other countries.
 If you can work from home in the UK, then you might as well be literally anywhere in the world.”

 Q: As a member of the Committee on Climate Change, what needs to be done to help businesses create a more sustainable culture?

 “For most businesses, it's a number of relatively small things that need to be looked at, rather than one big change.

 “Different businesses use energy in very different ways, so to really reduce the emissions of the big producers of greenhouse gases, the big manufacturing industries like steelworks and so on, would require a really big technological change.
 Now, that’s something that's going to require government grants and support.

 “For other, smaller businesses, the key is really in the use of electricity and energy - lighting and heating.
 Finding the most efficient ways of doing that is ensuring that buildings are appropriately insulated and so on.
 This is relatively straightforward, but frankly, is never really at the top of people's agendas.”

 “Government really does need to play its role if we're going to get business consumers moving towards carbon-free or more sustainable behaviour.